Pardon the Interruption: Guest hosts

 Over the history of the series, more than 30 guest hosts have stepped in whenever Kornheiser or Wilbon (or both) was absent.
-The current regular guest hosts are Frank Isola ("Fill-in Frank"), generally replacing Kornheiser, and Pablo S. Torre, generally replacing Wilbon.
+The current regular guest hosts are Frank Isola ("Fill-in Frank"), generally replacing Kornheiser, and Pablo Torre, generally replacing Wilbon.
 Mina Kimes also occasionally appears as a guest-host.
 All three were regulars on Around the Horn.

 Bob Ryan of The Boston Globe and Around the Horn was the show's first regular guest host.

 Dan Le Batard, of The Miami Herald and his then-ESPN Radio program, was another frequent guest-host, known for his polarizing irreverence and for punctuating his first appearance in each show with a trademark "BAM!!".
 Le Batard began hosting his own daily ESPN TV show from the same production company, Highly Questionable, in 2011, but still occasionally guest-hosted PTI until his 2021 departure from ESPN.

 Around the Horn panelists J. A. Adande, Kevin Blackistone, Tim Cowlishaw, Dominique Foxworth, Israel Gutierrez, Jay Mariotti, Jackie MacMullan, Bill Plaschke and Michael Smith have also all had stints as guest hosts.

-Others appearing over the years include David Aldridge, Skip Bayless, Jay Bilas, Norman Chad, Mike Golic, Sally Jenkins, Max Kellerman, Tim Kurkjian, Patrick McEnroe, Rachel Nichols, Keith Olbermann, Rick Reilly, Bill Simmons, T. J. Simers, Dan Shaughnessy, Stephen A. Smith, Michele Tafoya, Mike Tirico, Bob Valvano, Ralph Wiley and Jason Whitlock.
+Others appearing over the years include David Aldridge, Skip Bayless, Jay Bilas, Norman Chad, Mike Golic, Sally Jenkins, Max Kellerman, Tim Kurkjian, Patrick McEnroe, Rachel Nichols, Keith Olbermann, Rick Reilly, Bill Simmons, T. J. Simers, Dan Shaughnessy, Stephen A. Smith, Michele Tafoya, Mike Tirico, Taylor Twellman, Bob Valvano, Ralph Wiley and Jason Whitlock.

 Kornheiser was absent more than usual during Summer 2006 for medical reasons.
 During a phone interview on the August 15, 2006, edition of The Dan Patrick Show, Kornheiser explained this absence in most of July by revealing that he was recovering from skin cancer surgery.